Restrictions by Season

-Minimum Age - The minimum age for hunting bighorn sheep, moose or elk is 14 on or before December 31, 2018.
-Anyone under age 15 afield with firearms must be under direct supervision of a parent, legal guardian or other adult authorized by a parent or guardian.
+Minimum Age - The minimum age for hunting bighorn sheep, moose or elk is 14, and when afield with firearms must be under direct supervision of a parent, legal guardian or other adult authorized by a parent or guardian.

 General - Licenses are nontransferable.
 No person may give away, barter or sell an issued license.

 Elk - One elk of the type designated on license.
 Type of elk includes “antlerless” or “any” elk.